 If you’re planning on having a hiking elopement or tiny hiking wedding in Colorado in the middle of January, the last thing you want is a lightweight hiking wedding dress with a thin fabric and no sleeves.
 Same goes for heavy-duty, warmer dresses for a hiking elopement in the Blue Ridge mountains of Georgia in the middle of August.
-But we’re willing to bet that you already knew this.
+But I’m willing to bet that you already knew this.

 A little pro tip?
 Keep in mind that summer can look very different in the different regions of the United States.
 At 12,000 ft at sunrise in the Rocky Mountains, you might need a jacket for your hiking wedding.
 Meanwhile, in Florida, you’d look nuts if you dressed warmly.
-This same idea applies to pretty much any season, and it’s one of the many reasons we recommend you consult with your hiking elopement photographer about what the seasons look like in the place you’re having your hiking elopement or small hiking wedding.
+This same idea applies to pretty much any season, and it’s one of the many reasons I recommend you consult with your hiking elopement photographer about what the seasons look like in the place you’re having your hiking elopement or small hiking wedding.
 While you might think you can wear a springtime hiking wedding dress for an elopement in Aspen in late April, you might be shocked to realize that winter hasn’t quite ended yet.

 While ultra-fitted dresses may be do-able for a traditional wedding where you’re not moving around too much, a hiking wedding dress should be a dress you can comfortably move (and hike!) in.